 The following concepts will be covered throughout this Unit:

 - The 123 Robot is a mechanical device that can carry out an action when programmed by a human.

 Click on the following tabs for a summary of what the students will do and learn in each lab.

 Unit Standards will be addressed in every Lab within the Unit.

 CSTA 1A-CS-02: Use appropriate terminology in identifying and describing the function of common physical components of computing systems (hardware).

 How Standard is Achieved: In Lab 1, students are introduced to names of the features and functions of the 123 Robot in the Engage section.
 Guided by the teacher and the Meet Your Robot story, students learn appropriate terminology for the 123 Robot components and functions in Play Part 1.
 In the Mid-Play Break, students are guided to use appropriate terminology to describe the functions of the 123 Robot.
 In Play Part 2, students continue to develop familiarity with appropriate terminology for the robot’s components through guided inquiry in a class discussion.

-In Lab 2, students apply correct terminology as they participate in role play in order to collectively establish Robot Rules and best practices in the Engage section.
+In Lab 2, students apply correct terminology as they participate in role-play to collectively establish Robot Rules and best practices in the Engage section.
 In Play Part 1, students are encouraged to use part names in a collaborative discussion designed to establish ground rules for working with the 123 Robot.
-Students have additional opportunities to use appropriate terminology in problem solving scenarios in the Mid-Play Break.
-Students will continue to be encouraged to use appropriate terminology in class discussion in Play Part 2 and the Share section.
+Students have additional opportunities to use appropriate terminology for problem solving scenarios in the Mid-Play Break.
+Students will continue to be encouraged to use appropriate terminology during class discussions in Play Part 2 and the Share section.